See You Again: Music video

 The music video for "See You Again" was directed by Marc Klasfeld.
 It was uploaded to YouTube on April 6, 2015.

 Background

-The "See You Again" music video was the most viewed video on YouTube from July 10 to August 4, 2017, and the most liked video on the site from August 27, 2016, to July 25, 2017.
-As of March 11, 2023, it has received over 5.8 billion views and over 40.4 million likes, making it the site's sixth most viewed and second most liked video.
+The "See You Again" music video was the most-viewed video on YouTube from July 10 to August 4, 2017, and the most-liked video on the site from August 27, 2016, to July 25, 2017.
+As of October 29, 2025, it has received over 6.8 billion views and over 45.7 million likes, making it the site's sixth most-viewed and fourth most-liked video.
 It was the second video ever to record two billion and three billion views, the third video ever to reach four billion views and the fourth video ever to reach five billion views.

 Synopsis

 The video begins with a shot of a cliff top at sunset, followed by Khalifa walking down a highway road.
 Puth is then shown singing the chorus whilst sitting at, and playing, a piano located between two cars.
 Khalifa's rap verses and Puth singing the second chorus and bridge are interspersed with footage from Furious 7.
 After the bridge, the final movie scene shows Dominic Toretto (Vin Diesel) and Brian O'Conner (Cody Walker, filling in for his brother, Paul) driving together, pulled over in their cars and smiling at each other one last time before driving away on separate roads into the sunset.
 After the camera pans up into the sky, the screen turns white, the words "For Paul" appear on screen and the video ends.